D4D25A/Medusa-Combolist-Editor/README.md

 ### Current issues
 - Need a lot of cleanup
-- Medusa is single-threaded
+- Is single-threaded
+- Poor memory optimization - may result in a MemoryError exception depending on memory available and the size of the combolist
-- It uses a (local) auth server to run because I left over code from when Medusa was going to be sold
+- It uses a (local) auth server to run because I left code from when Medusa was going to be sold

 ### Quick start guide for Medusa
 **1. Authentication Server (required)**